broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 ### 1. UpLoading and preprocessing

-The first phase really is about getting samples generated at the broad and located into different places.
+The first phase really is about getting samples generated at the BroadInstitute and located into different places.
 Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __This is not something that you would need to run. you can skip directly to part2__.

 **Remarks:**
 - in the initialization you might want to remove any import related to `taiga` and `gsheet` to not cause any errors.